 Classroom parties are at the discretion of the classroom teacher and will, preferably, take place at the end of the school day.

 COUNSELING

-The school does not have a school counselor on site.
+The school has a part time school counselor on site.
 If you require these services, please contact the school office for additional assistance.

 EXTRA CURRICULAR ACTIVITIES